 I know, I know.
 How awful of me to ruin the surprise.
 You need to understand I have this ridiculous need to know what gifts I’m getting before I get them.
 I’m the reigning queen of finding my Christmas gifts pre-Christmas.
 So much so that my parents started wrapping them the day they bought them and then hid them, so when I found them I couldn’t see what they were.
-Little did they know I’m also the queen of unwrapping and rewrapping gifts 😂.
-So I opened the box.
-And I saw my ring.
+Little did they know I’m also the queen of unwrapping and rewrapping gifts anyways 😂.

 … You guys it was awful.
 It was a purple stone.
 Ok, yes I appreciate that he went to the jewelry store and bought me a ring.
 But purple?
 I hate purple/pink.
 And how could this man not know that?
-And now I would have to walk around with this ring and everyone is going to be asking to see it and I’m going to have to act like I love it.
+And now I would have to walk around with this ring on and everyone is going to be asking to see it and I’m going to have to act like I love it.
+Ugh.
 I closed that box and left that night with so many conflicting emotions.

 First, he was going to propose eventually.
 Which was exciting.
+Because every girl wants to be chosen by a man to the point they want to wife them.
 But secondly… that ring 😩.
-I guess it was my fault for peeking but either way I would see it and hate it, what did it matter that it was now or later.
-At least this way it gave me a chance to work on my “I love it” face.
+I guess it was my fault for peeking but either way eventually I would see it and hate it, what did it matter that it was now or later.
+At least this way it gave me a chance to work on my “Oh, I love it” face.

-Nothing else happened.
 I drove home for the night.
 Still feeling excited.
 I mean common, I was engaged now.
 Not proud of my ring or anything connected to it, but still I had accomplished something.
 I felt wanted by someone.
 That was something at least.
 Right?

 My mom knew the moment she saw the ring that I must not like it.
 My sisters could tell.
 My best friend asked me straight up how I could wear something I didn’t like so much.
-I never told anyone I didn’t like it.
+I never told anyone outright I didn’t like it.
 These were just people who had gotten to know me and my style.

 That ring was a representation of everything E knew and cared about me.
 Which ended up being very, very little.